Robert W. Bower: Self-aligned-gate ion-implanted MOSFET

 The MOSFET (metal–oxide–semiconductor field-effect transistor) is a device that amplifies or switches electronic signals.
-However, without the self-aligned gate, the MOSFET lacked a proper source to improve the accuracy of the en\9.
+However, without the self-aligned gate, the MOSFET lacked a proper source to improve the accuracy of the entire fabrication process.
+Dr. Bower therefore established a small self-aligned gate designed to arrange a highly doped gate as a mask of the source and drain around it.
+His patent (U.S. 3,472,712) was filed on October 27, 1966 and issued to him on October 14, 1969.

 Patent controversy

 Bower's invention underwent much controversy when Kerwin, Klein, and Sarace argued that they were the actual inventors of the self-aligned gate transistors.
-In 1966, Bower and Dill presented the first publication the self-aligned gate transistor at the International Electron Device Meeting in Washington D.C..
+In 1966, Bower and Dill presented the first publication the self-aligned gate transistor at the International Electron Device Meeting in Washington, D.C.
 That IEDM publication described the self-aligned gate transistor fabricated with both metal and polysilicon as the gate material and using both ion implantation and diffusion to form the source and drains.
 This was presentation 16.6 of this IEDM meeting.
 To Bower and to the attorneys who litigated the Bower U.S. 3,472,712 patent it was determined in the courts that his patent covered the general principal of using a gate as mask for both metal and polysilicon gates using ion implantation to establish the source and drain regions.
 Bower does not acknowledge the statement "Although Bower believed he was first in using aluminum as the gate and later developed the device using polysilicon as the gate, he was unable to prove it to the courts and the patent was awarded to Kerwin, Klein, and Sarace (U.S. 3,475,234)" is true.
-Actually it was the Hans G. Dill patent U.S. 3,544,3999, filed on October 26, 1966 that described the formation of the polysilicon gate self-aligned gate FET using diffusion of the source and drain that was disputed by the Kerwin et al. patent, not the Bower patent.
+Actually it was the Hans G. Dill patent U.S. 3,544,3999, filed on October 26, 1966, that described the formation of the polysilicon gate self-aligned gate FET using diffusion of the source and drain that was disputed by the Kerwin et al. patent, not the Bower patent.
 It was also determined in a number of court cases that the vast majority of self-aligned gate FETs were made using ion implantation rather than diffusion to introduce the dopants into the source-drain regions.
 Bower conferred with the attorneys who litigated these cases and they confirmed that the statement "The US patent system grants the patent to the first developer of the invention, not the first one to be issued a patent." is not a valid statement of patent law.

 Other works

-Aside from his large contributions in the advancement of MOSFET, Robert W. Bower has published over 80 journals and articles, patented over 28 inventions, and authored chapters in 3 different books.
-He has recently been working with Integrate Vertical Modules to focus on three-dimensional, high density solid structures.
+Aside from his large contributions in the advancement of MOSFET, Bower has published over 80 journals and articles, patented over 28 inventions, and authored chapters in 3 different books.
+He has recently been working with Integrate Vertical Modules to focus on three-dimensional, high-density solid structures.